 Changes in response to the State interest review have also been made to the amendment, which among other changes, includes removing the proposed Community facility zoned land in Montville from the amendment, due to identified critical safety and efficiency issues with the State controlled road network.

 Proposed changes to the public consultation version of the proposed amendment are summarised in Appendix A.

 1. BEERWAH (NORTH) KEY ISSUES SUMMARY AND RESPONSES

-No. of submissions in objection: 4 (note: this include one submission relating to Beerwah local plan area generally)
+(Note: this include one submission relating to Beerwah local plan area generally)